Law

 Course content

 PhD study is substantially different from other types of postgraduate work as each candidate devises their own independent research project.
 At the University of Bristol Law School, comprehensive research training is provided by expert academics, who also offer guidance and supervision of your research project.
-If you are undertaking socio-legal research, initial research training will take the form of the MSc Socio-Legal Studies programme, which is recognised by the Economic and Social Research Council.
+If you are undertaking socio-legal research, initial research training can take the form of the MSc Socio-Legal Studies programme, which is recognised by the Economic and Social Research Council (ESRC).

-As a PhD Law student you will become part of the school’s primary unit system, which provides support for research students, and you will be invited to participate in the Law School's staff seminar programme.
+As a PhD Law student you will join a vibrant and diverse research community that includes primary units organised around research specialisms and eight centres of research excellence.
+You will be invited to participate in the Law School's staff seminar programme and many other frequent research events that happen in the school.
 There may also be opportunities to undertake some part-time teaching within the school.
 Travel and conference funding is available for research students.

 Qualification, course duration and attendance options